5 challenges with blockchain adoption and how to avoid them Top 9 blockchain platforms to consider in 2023

 7. VMware

 It's no surprise that the champion of virtualization would play in this space.
-The VMware Blockchain promises enterprise-grade reliability, scalability, ease of deployment monitoring and management.
-More importantly, VMware's BaaS entrant has proved itself in deployments in financial services, supply chain and healthcare.
+The VMware Blockchain for Ethereum promises enterprise-grade reliability, scalability, ease of deployment monitoring and management as its next chapter in the blockchain saga.
+More importantly, VMware's existing BaaS entrant has proved itself in deployments in financial services, supply chain and healthcare.

 8. R3

-It's not exactly a household name compared to the other big BaaS providers on this list, but R3's Corda BaaS platform has the attention of analysts, and the vendor claims its distributed ledger technology has made it a popular choice for financial services firms.
+It's not a household name compared to the other big BaaS providers on this list.
+But R3's Corda BaaS platform has the attention of analysts, and the vendor claims its distributed ledger technology has made it a popular choice for financial services firms.
+R3 bills Corda as a permissioned ledger, asset modeling tool and workflow routing engine bundled into one platform.

 But wait, there's more

-The eight vendors detailed above certainly don't represent the entire BaaS market.
+These eight vendors don't represent the entire BaaS market.
 Organizations can turn to the frameworks themselves and experiment with establishing blockchains on Hyperledger Fabric or Multichain.

-Likewise, they can try smaller players such as Kaleido, a full-stack BaaS platform that supports management of blockchains spanning multiple clouds, or Dragonchain, whose serverless cloud architecture focuses on protecting vital business assets and data.
+Likewise, they can try smaller companies, such as Kaleido.
+This full-stack BaaS platform supports the management of blockchains spanning multiple clouds.
+Another player is Dragonchain, whose serverless cloud architecture focuses on protecting vital business assets and data.

 Next Steps